-Eligible investors may, through registered dealers that are unaffiliated with the Manager, set up a systematic withdrawal plan ("SWP") for Class E Units, Class E(H) Units, Class F Units, Class F(H) Units, Class FC Units, Class FC(H) Units, Class O Units, Class O(H) Units and Class S Units of the Funds, pursuant to which you can choose when to withdraw (bi-weekly, monthly, quarterly, semi-annually) and how much to redeem each time.
+Eligible investors may, through registered dealers that are unaffiliated with the Manager, set up a systematic withdrawal plan ("SWP") for Class E Units, Class E(H) Units, Class F Units, Class F(H) Units, Class FC Units, Class FC(H) Units, Class O Units, Class O Units, Class S Units and Class W Units of the

+Funds, pursuant to which you can choose when to withdraw (bi-weekly, monthly, quarterly, semi-annually or annually) and how much to redeem each time.

 There is no administrative charge for this program.
-The SWP program is not available for registered plans.
+The SWP program is not available for some types of registered plans.
 Please understand that regular withdrawals could eventually eliminate your entire investment if you do not make additional purchases in your account.
 You may change or terminate your SWP at any time before a scheduled withdrawal date as long as we receive at least five (5) business days notice.